Advisory Opinion: Managing Data Security With Technology Providers

 • Career centers should not enter into any technology provider agreements without reviewing such agreements with their legal teams.
 Such agreements should, at a minimum, contain indemnification provisions to protect the educational institution in the event of a data breach.
 The agreements should also specify who is responsible for notification in the event of a breach and provide a designated contact person for the provider.

 • Career centers should work with their IT and legal teams to review current data security and use policies, including those related to technology provider selection and contracting, to ensure that they are up-to-date and to address any concerns that may exist related to how technology providers manage user data.
-These policies should be compliant with applicable laws, such as FERPA and the General Data Protection Regulation in European Union law (GDPR).
+These policies should be compliant with applicable laws, such as FERPA, PPRA, and the General Data Protection Regulation in European Union law (GDPR).

 • Career centers may wish to provide a guide for users on data security as well as tips on how users could protect their data while still providing necessary information to employers as part of their job searches.
 It may also be advisable to inform users (students and alumni) that they are responsible for reading a technology provider’s privacy policy and for understanding how the personal information that they share is stored and used.